Malcolm Shabazz City High School: Admission

 Students must apply for admission to Shabazz, with new students being accepted at the beginning of each semester.

 Academics

-Shabazz operates on a quarterly schedule.
+Shabazz operates on a semester schedule.
 It offers a varied selection of courses, including The First Amendment (social studies), science of global warming, rap as poetry (English), and American Sign Language.
 All new students are required to take an anti-discrimination social studies course called Mirrors.

 Students at Shabazz have dual enrollment with their "home school" (neighborhood school within the Madison Metropolitan School District) and are eligible to take courses at both schools.

-Service Learning
+Service-learning

 Shabazz is a National Demonstration Site for Service Learning and is considered a "leader school" in the service-learning movement.
-Service-learning projects are incorporated into courses such as Project Green Teen, "an environmental service learning class that addresses authentic environmental needs in multiple communities", and Road to Indian Country, a social studies class on contemporary Native Americans that involves a week-long service trip to the Pine Ridge Indian Reservation.
+Service-learning projects are incorporated into courses such as Road to Indian Country, a social studies class on contemporary Native Americans that involves a week-long service trip to the Pine Ridge Indian Reservation, or the Project Green Teen series of classes "centered around the themes of understanding freshwater ecosystems and environmental restoration".

+Notable alumni

+Logan Severson, lead singer of the band Disq, attended Shabazz City High School.